 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Antibiotics have a well-established role in the treatment of septic complications of the inflammatory bowel diseases (IBD), such as abscesses and wound infections.
-In contrast, their benefit in the treatment of the primary disease processes of Crohn's disease, ulcerative colitis, and pouchitis has not been well-established in carefully-designed clinical trials, although they are used commonly [1-4].
-The rationale for antibiotic therapy in IBD is based upon a large body of evidence demonstrating that luminal bacteria and perhaps fungi have an important role in the pathogenesis of IBD [5,6].
+In contrast, their benefit in the treatment of the primary disease processes of Crohn disease, ulcerative colitis, and pouchitis has not been well-established in carefully-designed clinical trials, although they are used commonly [1-4].
+The rationale for antibiotic therapy in IBD is based upon a large body of evidence demonstrating that luminal bacteria and perhaps fungi and viruses have an important role in the pathogenesis of IBD [5-7].
 (See "Immune and microbial mechanisms in the pathogenesis of inflammatory bowel disease".)

 Treatment with antibiotics has the potential to influence the course of IBD by several mechanisms: